 2507 University Avenue

 High school seniors are admitted for the fall and spring semesters as well as the summer terms.
 Students are encouraged to apply for admission in the fall of the academic year.
-March 1 is the priority deadline for admission, financial aid, scholarships and housing; however, applications may be accepted after that date on a space available basis.
-Applications for the National Alumni Scholarship and all other required admission documents must be postmarked by December 1, 2008.
+March 1 is the priority deadline for admission, financial aid, scholarships and housing; however, applications may be accepted after that date on a space-available basis.

 Each completed application for admission is reviewed individually.
 Drake University considers this criteria to be important in evaluating qualifications for admission: